Pycon Homes and Constructions

 The solar tiles are integrated with dark grey Radium concrete tiles with very little variation in colour between them.
 Roof tilers and solar electricians worked together to lay the tiles in one day with electrical work to follow.
 The 5kW system will generate an average of 20kWh per day, which is enough energy to meet the needs of an average family of four in Port Macquarie.
 There is no battery installed at this stage, but Stephen will look at this option down the track.

 Stephen and his family moved into the house in November 2018 and have noticed a vast difference in his electricity bill from his previous house.
-He expects it to be almost nothing once the solar system is hooked up to the grid and export of energy back to the energy providers enabled.
+After receiving his first bill, Stephen said, “just got my first electricity bill and I got a $39 credit.
+Over the moon!”

 Learn more about our solar packages here.